-A GMAT data sufficiency (DS) question in Descriptive Statistics.
+This GMAT Focus Edition Data Insights question is a data sufficiency (DS) question in Descriptive Statistics.
 Concept tested includes grasp of basics of standard deviation and average.
-A medium difficulty GMAT 600 to 650 level DS sample question
+A medium difficulty GMAT 575 to 605 level DS sample question

 This data sufficiency problem consists of a question and two statements, labeled (1) and (2), in which certain data are given.
 You have to decide whether the data given in the statements are sufficient for answering the question.
 Using the data given in the statements, plus your knowledge of mathematics and everyday facts (such as the number of days in a leap year or the meaning of the word counterclockwise), you must indicate whether -